-As any other Internet protocol, the HTTP protocol has kept evolving over the years and now there are clients and servers distributed over the world and over time that speak different versions with varying levels of success.
-So in order to get libcurl to work with the URLs you pass in libcurl offers ways for you to specify which HTTP version that request and transfer should use. libcurl is designed in a way so that it tries to use the most common, the most sensible if you want, default values first but sometimes that is not enough and then you may need to instruct libcurl what to do.
+Like all Internet protocols, the HTTP protocol has kept evolving over the years and now there are clients and servers distributed over the world and over time that speak different versions with varying levels of success.
+In order to get libcurl to work with the URLs you pass in, libcurl offers ways for you to specify which HTTP version to use. libcurl is designed in a way so that it tries to use the most common, the most sensible if you want, default values first but sometimes that is not enough and then you may need to instruct libcurl what to do.

-Since mid 2016, libcurl defaults to use HTTP/2 for HTTPS servers if you have a libcurl that has HTTP/2 abilities built-in, libcurl will attempt to use HTTP/2 automatically or fall back to 1.1 in case the negotiation failed.
-Non-HTTP/2 capable libcurls get 1.1 over HTTPS by default.
-Plain HTTP requests still default to HTTP/1.1.
+libcurl defaults to using HTTP/2 for HTTPS servers if you use a libcurl build with HTTP/2 abilities built-in. libcurl then attempts to use HTTP/2 automatically or falls back to 1.1 in case the negotiation failed.
+Non-HTTP/2 capable libcurls use HTTP/1.1 over HTTPS by default.
+Plain HTTP requests default to HTTP/1.1.

-When asking libcurl to use HTTP/2, it is an ask not a requirement. libcurl will then allow the server to select to use HTTP/1.1 or HTTP/2 and that is what decides which protocol that is ultimately used.
+When asking libcurl to use HTTP/2, it is an ask not a requirement. libcurl then allows the server to select to use HTTP/1.1 or HTTP/2 and that is what decides which protocol that is ultimately used.

 Version 3 can be mandatory

 When asking libcurl to use HTTP/3 with the CURL_HTTP_VERSION_3 option, it makes libcurl do a second connection attempt in parallel but slightly delayed, so that if the HTTP/3 connection fails, it can still try and use an older HTTP version.